rezstream/rezStream-Cloud-API-Documentation/Readme.md

 ![image](https://github.com/rezstream/rezStream-Cloud-API-Documentation/assets/1365831/d7ab2569-2bda-4175-95e9-7cabe104edd1)

 After the OAuth 2 section is configured, clicking **Get New Access Token** will open a web browser to start the authorization code flow.
 After authenticating, you can approve the integration for a specific tenant.
 Granting access will trigger the remaining parts of the flow and provide Postman with an access token and if requested, a refresh token.
 The access token can be used by associated Postman requests to authenticate against our rezStream Cloud API.

+# rezStream Cloud API

+After obtaining an access token with sufficient permissions, queries to the rezStream Cloud API will be permitted.
+So far, all endpoints only support querying data from the system.
+In the future we will support the submission of commands and data mutations.
+We provide Open API documents for our API which can be used to get an overview of the offered endpoints: https://cloudapi.rezstream.com/openapi.
+The Open API documents aren’t the most human readable formats, but it outlines the supported endpoints and requests.

+Each request sent to the API **requires**:
+* A valid "Bearer" token in the `Authorization` header
+* An `X-RezStream-Api-Version` header with the desired version string of the API

+## Versioning

+We use a date style of versioning and require you to send us an explicit version header for each request.
+When we make incremental and “safe” changes to response models and API endpoints we may allow those changes to apply to older API versions.
+However, changes considered breaking should be isolated from older versions, where reasonable.
+This is a balance between providing a stable yet easy to use and maintain API for integrations.

+## Permissions

+Each access token has permissions associated with it.
+A token that only has access to read reservations or invoices will fail when used to modify them.
+These permissions are set upon authorizing an integration, so consider the requested scopes carefully when establishing an integration.

+# The Data and Endpoints

+## Reservations

+### Finding Reservations

+We currently have two endpoints to find reservations in our system; “by stay dates” and “by last update timestamp”.

+#### By Last Update

+The list of reservations by update timestamp can be queried from a starting date and uses forward only pagination due to the shifting nature of the data.
+This can be a handy endpoint to use when polling for new or modified reservations.
+The simplest request can start with `/reservations/updated?from=2023-01-01T00:00:00Z&limit=20` and will provide the reservations in ascending update order.
+In the future, web-hooks should make this endpoint redundant.

+#### By Stay Date

+Another method of locating reservations is to use the stay based window query, searching by date.
+This can be useful when you need perform an initial population of data or quickly ensure you have the latest data for a window of dates.
+Note that the input date values are in the local time zone of the tenant.
+The simplest query for this endpoint is `/reservations/byDate?from=2023-01-01&to=2024-01-01&limit=20` and pagination can provide more results if they exist.

+For more details, refer to the open API document.

+### Reservation Details

+Given a reservation ID, you can get a lot of information about a reservation.
+A basic query for this looks like `/reservations/a2857289-0f63-4a26-b509-444699485a33` and will return a large body of information about the reservation if found.

+Contact us for any clarification on the data in this payload.
+Some important points to note, especially for large group reservations:
+* A reservation can have multiple unit assignments
+* A reservation can have a group of multiple people
+* Different people can be assigned to different unit assignments
+* Invoices can be assigned to different members of the group
+* Different unit assignments can be associated with different invoices
+* People may have a different mobile phone number from their regular phone number
+* Some people don’t have a mobile phone number
+* Unit assignments can have different dates of stay